 1.1 The Human Cost of Military Operations

 A total of approximately 30,000 Canadian service personnel were deployed to Afghanistan, which in terms of strength exceeds Canadian participation in the Korean War between 1950 and 1953, thereby making the deployment in Afghanistan the largest Canadian military operation since the Second World War.
-One hundred and fifty-seven soldiers and four civilians died, and by the end of 2010, a total of 1,859 soldiers had been wounded.
+One hundred and fifty-eight soldiers and four civilians died, and by the end of 2010, a total of 1,859 military members had been wounded.

 The potential psychological after-effects of involvement in military operations are usually described by the medical term “post-traumatic stress disorder” (PTSD), or the military and police term “operational stress injury.”
 These after-effects are more difficult to anticipate than physical injuries because they are less visible, reluctantly reported by those who suffer from them, and because the symptoms may only appear years after the traumatic event.
 Our understanding of the condition is therefore imperfect, and there are no certainties, except for the distress of those affected.

 1.2 The Social and Public Issue